jefftriplett/django-wordle-auth/README.md

 # Django Wordle Auth

-Django Wordle Auth is built for demo websites and **should never be used in a production environment**.
+Django Wordle Auth backend that uses today's Wordle word of the day as your password.

-Django Wordle Auth uses "today's Wordle" word of the day as your password.
+:fire: Django Wordle Auth is built for demo websites and **should never be used in a production environment**. :fire:

 ## Install